mattramostech/sword/README.md

 ## Development

-To work on the Sword framework itself:
+To work on the SwordAI framework itself:

 ```bash
 # Build the workspace